 Andrew J. Lautenbach

 Mr. Lautenbach is a member of the bar of the State of Hawaii and the State of California.
 He is admitted to the United States District Court for the Northern District of California, the United States District Court for the District of Hawaii, and the United States Court of Appeals for the Ninth Circuit.
-Mr. Lautenbach has ten (10) years of experience in complex commercial litigation and holds Martindale-Hubbell’s highest possible professional rating (AV).
+Mr. Lautenbach has over 10 years of experience in complex commercial litigation and holds Martindale-Hubbell’s highest possible professional rating (AV).
 He has been selected to the 2016 Hawaii Super Lawyers list, and was selected to the Hawaii Super Lawyer list as a “Rising Star” in the area of business litigation since 2013.
-Mr. Lautenbach has also been selected for inclusion to the 2016 Best Lawyers in Hawaii list, Real Estate Litigation, and as a "Litigation Star" by Benchmark Litigation.
+Mr. Lautenbach has also been selected for inclusion to the 2016 Best Lawyers in Hawaii list, Real Estate and Commercial Litigation, and as a "Litigation Star" by Benchmark Litigation.
 Mr. Lautenbach is recognized by Chambers and Partners USA Leading Lawyers for Business in the practice area of Commercial Litigation.

 Notable matters that Mr. Lautenbach has handled include: